AnjenaRaja/ShapeSolve/README.md

 Hello, I am Anjena.

-I will develop a program called ShapeSolver that would solve geometry problems for my project.
+I will develop a program called ShapeSolve that would solve geometry problems for my project.

 I have always liked math and computer programming so this project will help me learn Python programming and help students learn math.
 I will need a computer, Python’s development environment called IDLE and books.
 I might also need a thumb drive to backup my work.